Our verdict

 Toebox durability

-First up to face the Dremel in our battery of durability tests is the oz / 425g's toebox.
+First up to face the Dremel in our battery of durability tests is the Who should NOT buy's toebox.
 Firing up the tool to 5K RPM, we set it on the boot's toe bumper with 3.2N of force for twelve seconds.

-With only a barely visible scuff left on the bumper once the test was over, the oz / 425g's toebox earns a perfect 5 out of 5 for durability, thus proving that it is as tank-like as it looks.
+With only a barely visible scuff left on the bumper once the test was over, the Who should NOT buy's toebox earns a perfect 5 out of 5 for durability, thus proving that it is as tank-like as it looks.

 Test results